nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _title_: Optional human readable title of the App.
 Can be a string or a object with translations.
  * _category_: Optional category to group the apps in the admin app
  * _resources_: Javascript and CSS resources that must be loaded before the bootstrap method is invoked
- * _globalResources_: Optional.
-Same as _resources_ but a global resource with a given name is only loaded once, even if multiple apps define it.
+ * _sharedResources_: Optional.
+Same as _resources_ but a shared resource with a given name is only loaded once, even if multiple Portal Apps declare it.
-    This is useful if many apps share the same resources. **NOT YET IMPLEMENTED**
+    This is useful if apps want to share vendor libraries or styles or such.
  * _defaultConfig_: The default config that can be overwritten in the Mashroom config file
      * _resourcesRoot_: The root path for app resources such as Javascript files and images.
 This can be a local file path or a http, https or ftp URI.
      * _defaultRestrictViewToRoles_: Optional default list of roles that have the VIEW permission if not set via Admin App.